apisnetworks/apiscp-docs/docs/admin/Migrations - cPanel.md

 ### Bypasses

+#### DNS import
+**New in 3.2.24**

+DNS records are read from backup as-is.
+To bypass any DNS record importation relying instead on ApisCP-generated records, add `--no-dns`.

 #### DNS activation

 DNS will update to the current server at conclusion of import.
-This behavior may be disabled by passing `--no-activate` to `ImportDomain`.
+This behavior may be disabled by passing `--no-activate` to `ImportDomain`. `--no-dns` implies this.

 #### Web App scan/update